JeremiahKaren/35percent.github.io/_posts/2017-05-30-one-blackfriars-luxury-living-amid-the-housing-crisis.md

 ![](http://35percent.org/img/obdesign.png)

-The scheme was originally given planning consent in 2009, and to include a public 'sky deck' on the top floors, giving public access to some of London's best views, but this was [axed](http://www.london-se1.co.uk/news/view/5776) three years later, after the developers Beetham Landmark went bust and new owners Berkeley claimed that competition from the Shard's sky deck would render One Blackfriar's sky deck unviable.
+The scheme was originally given planning consent in 2009, and to include a public 'sky deck' on the top floors, giving public access to some of London's best views, but this was [axed](http://www.london-se1.co.uk/news/view/5776) three years later, after Berkeley group purchased the site and claimed that competition from the Shard's sky deck would render One Blackfriar's sky deck unviable.

 ![](http://35percent.org/img/bctoptower.png)
 *CGI of the original plans for a public sky deck*

-As consolation for loss, Berkeley's [planning application](http://35percent.org/img/oneblackfriarsplanningapplication.pdf) proposed a _'public viewing lounge on level 32'_.
+As consolation for the loss, Berkeley's [planning application](http://35percent.org/img/oneblackfriarsplanningapplication.pdf) proposed a _'public viewing lounge on level 32'_.

 ![](http://35percent.org/img/publicviewinglounge.png)
 *Extract from Berkeley's [planning application](http://35percent.org/img/oneblackfriarsplanningapplication.pdf)*